Florida Institute of Technology: Athletics

 Florida Tech's athletic teams are known as the Panthers.
-The school fields teams in 18 sports, 9 each for men and women, at the NCAA Division II level and is a member of the Sunshine State Conference.
-The sports include: baseball, men's and women's basketball, men's and women's crew, men's and women's cross country, men's and women's golf, men's lacrosse, men's and women's soccer, softball, men's and women's swimming & diving, men's and women's tennis, and women's volleyball.
-The men's and women's swimming & diving teams were added in fall 2011 and men's lacrosse in Spring 2012.
+The school fields teams in 15 sports at the NCAA Division II level and is a member of the Sunshine State Conference.
+The sports include: baseball, men's and women's basketball, men's crew, men's cross country, men's indoor and outdoor track, men's and women’s lacrosse, men's and women's soccer, softball, men's and women's swimming, and women's volleyball.
+The men's and women's swimming teams were added in fall 2011 and men's lacrosse in Spring 2012.
 In 2015, Florida Tech Track joined the Peach Belt Conference as associate members.

 The university had a football program from 2013 to 2019.
 The football team played in the NCAA Division II Gulf South Conference as an affiliate member.
 It won its first game, its first homecoming game, and its first bowl game.
 In May 2020, Florida Tech shut down its football program due to budget cuts that followed the COVID-19 pandemic.

 Boston Red Sox pitcher Tim Wakefield attended Florida Tech and set the home run record in 1987 as a first baseman.
 His number (3) was retired in 2006.

 Florida Tech teams and individuals have won several national championships.
 The men's soccer team won the NCAA Division II National Championship in 1988 and 1991.
 Daniela Iacobelli won the National NCAA Division II Woman's Golf Championship in 2007.
 Florida Tech's Men's swimming 200-yard freestyle relay team won their event in the NCAA Division II National Swim Championship in 2017.